Navy identifies SEAL candidate who died after ‘Hell Week’ training

 “We extend our deepest sympathies to Seaman Mullen’s family for their loss,” said Rear Adm.
 H.W.
 Howard III with Naval Special Warfare Command.
 “We are extending every form of support we can to the Mullen family and Kyle’s BUD/S classmates.”

 A second candidate from the program was also hospitalized with undisclosed medical issues after Hell Week concluded, officials said.
 They were taken to Naval Medical Center San Diego in Balboa Park and remained in treatment Saturday.
-Nexstar’s KSWB has reached out for an update on their status.
+FOX 5 has reached out for an update on their status.

 Navy SEALs are among the U.S. military’s most elite forces, conducting special operations in harsh environments around the world.
 Becoming a SEAL is notoriously challenging, especially during Hell Week, which occurs during the first phase of training.